aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 property to `example.com`.
 At first, this seems like a rather strange behavior.
 However, without this, various bad things can happen.
-For example, a site could be subject to a cross-site scripting attack from its subdomains: A malicious script in document B might modify its domain property to `example.com` and manipulate the DOM of document A, even though the latter never intended to interact with document B.
+For example, a site could be subject to a cross-site scripting attack from its subdomains: a malicious script in document B might modify its domain property to `example.com` and manipulate the DOM of document A, even though the latter never intended to interact with document B.